RosettaCommons/documentation/scripting_documentation/ClientMovers.md

 <FragmentCM name="chA_large" frag_type="classic" fragments="frags9A" selector="ChainA" />
 ```

-Here, the FragmentCM with the name "chA_large" is instantiated using the fragments in the file "frags9A" and told to insert those fragments using the "classic" policy (_c.f._ "smooth" insertion policy) in the region given by the ResidueSelector 'ChainA'.
-The option "initialize" can be used to set if the mover inserts a fragment at every position after broking is completed (useful during abinitio to start the structure off) or not.
+Here, the FragmentCM with the name "chA_large" is instantiated using the fragments in the [[fragment file]] "frags9A" and told to insert those fragments using the "classic" policy (_c.f._ "smooth" insertion policy) in the region given by the ResidueSelector 'ChainA'.
+The option "initialize" can be used to set if the mover inserts a fragment at every position after broking is completed (useful during *ab initio* to start the structure off) or not.
 The option "nfrags" can be provided if there are a nonstandard number of fragments per position (default is 25)

 The "fragments" and "selector" options are required.
 The "frag_type" tag defaults to classic.